 In April 2019, the PRA published a policy statement about how banks and insurers should approach the management of climate change related financial risk including scenario analysis and risk management governance.
 The policy statement recognised that how firms approach this area of risk management is to be proportionate to their business and is expected to evolve over time.
 In this context the policy statement required firms to put in place an initial plan and appoint one of its Senior Management Function holders to be responsible for ensuring a plan is in place and implementing the policy statement requirements.
-This has been discussed by the ILUK Board which does not expect the financial risks from climate change to have a material impact on ILUK's risk profile or business planning.
+The ILUK CEO has been appointed as the Senior Management Function holder with this responsibility.
+The PRA published further feedback and its expectations in July 2020.